Hannah’s career started in journalism working for the local and national press in print and online.

-Prior to that I was a Senior News Reporter for city daily newspaper the Plymouth Herald, where I covered crime, politics, culture, business, health, education, defence, sport and travel.
-I also shifted on the newsdesk, edited a community creative writing page and spent a six-month sabbatical as a blogger in Rio de Janeiro.
-In Brazil, I wrote a personal diary of my experiences, from learning the language, to baile funks, to bikinis; and of larger socio-cultural issues including race, crime and religion.
-I have an NCE Senior Journalist Qualification and an NCTJ Journalism Diploma covering Media Law, Public Affairs, Court Reporting, News Reporting, Journalistic Practice and Shorthand.
-I continue to work as a freelance journalist, although my focus in the past few years has been on creative writing and interactive narrative.
+Prior to that Hannah was a Senior News Reporter for city daily newspaper the Plymouth Herald, where she covered crime, politics, culture, business, health, education, defence, sport and travel.
+She also shifted on the newsdesk, edited a community creative writing page and spent a six-month sabbatical as a blogger in Rio de Janeiro.
+In Brazil, she wrote a personal diary of her experiences, from learning the language, to baile funks, to bikinis; and of larger socio-cultural issues including race, crime and religion.
+Hannah has an NCE Senior Journalist Qualification and an NCTJ Journalism Diploma covering Media Law, Public Affairs, Court Reporting, News Reporting, Journalistic Practice and Shorthand.
+She continues to work as a freelance journalist, although her focus in the past few years has been on creative writing and interactive narrative.

-In 2006, I won ‘Newcomer of the Year’ in the South West Media Awards and was highly commended as a finalist in the UK Press Gazette Awards 2006, for a different set of stories.
+In 2006, Hannah won ‘Newcomer of the Year’ in the South West Media Awards and was highly commended as a finalist in the UK Press Gazette Awards 2006 for a different set of stories.

-Below is an archive of some of my cuttings divided into Daily Mirror, Rio diary blog: 'Dancing on the Sand', and The Herald.
+Below is an archive of some cuttings divided into Daily Mirror, Rio diary blog: 'Dancing on the Sand', and The Herald.

 Markets in meltdown after worst financial crash since Wall Street / Video: Fire destroys historic pier / Top council officials lose jobs over Baby P tragedy / Black box recording released in Hudson River plane landing / England’s first three cases of swine flu / Fishermen survived 25 days in an icebox in shark-invested waters / London sniper named as barrister / Prime Minster’s wife Sarah Brown posts message of support to cancer sufferer in mirror.co.uk forum / Apocalyptic vision of London launched at Tate Modern